 Below are explanations of the most common NSAIDs for arthritis pain relief.

 Rimadyl (carprofen) is a non-steroidal anti-inflammatory drug that is used to treat pain and inflammation from the osteoarthritis in dogs.

 It is also used to control post-surgery pain in dogs.

 It is given for arthritis, joint pain, hip dysplasia, and joint deterioration.

 Rimadyl/Novox should not be given to dogs with a carprofen sensitivity.
 Adverse reactions may include:

 - Behavioral changes

-- Dogs with a firocoxib sensitivity nor to dogs under seven pounds
+Don’t give Previcox to dogs with a firocoxib sensitivity or to dogs under seven pounds.

 Adverse reactions to Previcox include:

 - Somnolence (sleepiness)